Things to Do in Rabat

 Rabat Zoo

 It is an impressive and big zoo.
 It comprises more than 130 different animals.
-The great feature of this zoo is that all animals are in simulated environments, like mountains, deserts and rainforest habitats.
-It is a chance to see African animals and enjoy a friendly and relaxing atmosphere.
+The outstanding feature of this zoo is that all animals are in simulated environments, like mountains, deserts and rainforest habitats.
+So, it is a chance to see African animals and enjoy a friendly and relaxing atmosphere.